FriendsOfTerraform/modules/azure/sql-server/README.md

         - (string) **`tier`** _[since v0.0.1]_

             Defines the tier of this database.
 Possible values are `Basic`, `Standard`, and `Premium`.
 Note that some tiers are not available for some regions.
-Run this CLI command to get a list of tiers applicable to your region. `az sql db list-editions --location westus --output table`
+Run this CLI command to get a list of tiers applicable to your region. `az sql db list-editions --location westus --output table`.
+Where `--location` should be set to your region.

         - (number) **`dtu = 10`** _[since v0.0.1]_